Cyberimpact Adds Native Axeptio Integration to Its Landing Page Editor

 A Partnership Built to Last

-By integrating Axeptio’s banner directly into its landing page editor, CyberImpact is taking another meaningful step in a collaboration already marked by joint events and a shared commitment to supporting Québec’s marketing ecosystem.
+By integrating Axeptio’s banner directly into its landing page editor, Cyberimpact is taking another meaningful step in a collaboration already marked by joint events and a shared commitment to supporting Quebec’s marketing ecosystem.

-By making compliance simpler, more transparent, and natively integrated, Axeptio and CyberImpact are helping shape a marketing landscape in Québec that is responsible, sovereign, and built for performance.
+By making compliance simpler, more transparent, and natively integrated, Axeptio and Cyberimpact are helping shape a marketing landscape in Quebec that is responsible, sovereign, and built for performance.

 Enjoy a 30% discount with the following code : Cyber30*

-(*Offer available only to CyberImpact customers who have never used Axeptio.
+(*Offer available only to Cyberimpact customers who have never used Axeptio.
 The code is valid for 24 months and the 30% discount applies to the first paid subscription.)

-Do you need help with your CyberImpact project?
+Do you need help with your Cyberimpact project?

 With over 18 years of experience in the digital industry, specializing in e-commerce and ERP systems, Geoffrey Blanc has built strong expertise that he now applies in his role as Managing Director at Cyberimpact.
 Throughout his career, he has led multidisciplinary and multicultural teams and brought software solutions to market in multiple countries, strengthening his leadership skills and international business acumen.